-The Accounting program prepares students for careers in public, business, or governmental accounting.
-It also provides the foundation for those students who are interested in transferring to a four-year university and completing their bachelor’s degree.
+If you crunch the numbers, a career in accounting makes sense.
+ZSC’s Accounting program will prepare you for a career in public, business, or governmental accounting.
+It also provides the foundation if you are interested in transferring to a four-year university to complete a bachelor’s degree.

 The demand for accounting personnel continues to increase.
 Graduates are employed as bookkeepers, auditors, tax preparers, compilers of financial information, cost accountants, and financial analysts.